PhilipCastiglione/philipcastiglione.github.io/assets/articles/intelligence.md

 _16th September, 2016_

 So we have set out to create Artificial Intelligence.
 Let's start right at the beginning though; AI is surely a tool, not a goal.
-So, in fact, what is the goal?
+So what is the goal?

-This is worthy of a seperate article, but as a starting point maybe we can point to the old Deep Mind catchphrase?
+This is worthy of a seperate article, but as a starting point maybe we can point to the old Deep Mind catchphrase:

-> _"Solve Intelligence, then use that to solve everything else"_
+> _"Solve Intelligence, then use that to solve everything else."_

 Though obviously simplistic, this phrase illustrates the real objective: everything else.
 Progress towards solving the world's existing problems and improving the capabilities and condition of the species in some way, great or small.